kward/log4sh/source/1.3/doc/README.txt

 Make sure that any remaning changes get put into the CHANGES file.

+BUILD THE DOCUMENTATION

+We want to have an up-to-date version of the documentation in the release, so we'd better build it.

+$ pwd
+.../log4sh/source/1.3
+$ make docs
+...
+$ cp -p build/log4sh.html doc
+$ svn ci -m "" doc/log4sh.html

 CHECK IN ALL THE CODE

 This step is pretty self-explainatory